Why Lagos is a Popular Destination for UK Travellers

 After You Land – Essential Tips for Lagos

-UK citizens must apply for a Nigerian visa in advance; check official guidelines before booking. - Currency:
+- Visa Requirements: UK citizens must apply for a Nigerian visa in advance; check official guidelines before booking.

-Nigerian Naira (NGN) is the local currency.
-ATMs and currency exchange are available at the airport. - Transport:
+- Currency: Nigerian Naira (NGN) is the local currency.
+ATMs and currency exchange are available at the airport.

 - Use trusted taxi services or ride-hailing apps.